skphy/Makefile/README.md

 **how to create a make file for a C or a Fortran project?**

+    1. just read makefile.rst for the instructions,
+    OR
-    -- Just read the html file by downloading and opening in your browser, a very nice and cool explanation.
+    2. read the html file by downloading and opening in your browser, a very nice and cool explanation.

     skumar, 2021